explosion/thinc/website/docs/api-backends.md

 whereas [`Gelu`](#gelu) uses the CDF of the Gaussian distribution Φ for self-gating `x * Φ(x)` the `swish` activation uses the logistic CDF σ and computes `x * σ(x)`.
-Various approximations exist, but `thinc` implements the exact `gelu`.
-The use of `gelu` is popular within transformer feed-forward blocks.
+Various approximations exist, but `thinc` implements the exact GELU.
+The use of GELU is popular within transformer feed-forward blocks.

 | Argument    | Type              | Description                                    |